Managing Service Account Permissions in Internal Tooling: A Least-Privilege Configuration Guide

 Validation & Testing

-Execute dry-run simulations using the tooling framework’s built-in policy evaluator.
+Execute dry-run simulations using the policy evaluator.
 Verify access by running the service account against a staging environment with audit logging enabled.
 Cross-reference successful operations with the expected permission matrix to confirm zero over-scoping.
 Use automated test suites that assert expected HTTP status codes and API responses under restricted IAM conditions.

 Rapid Validation Workflow: